Get,

 Dr. Rajeev Singh, BAMS

-Potential uses of banyan in diabetes:
+Potential Uses of Banyan in Ulcers

 As per animal studies, the leaf extract could show anti-ulcer characteristics.
 The leaf extract could also reduce the damage to the stomach mucosa.4 However, if you suffer from stomach ulcers, avoid using banyan as an alternative treatment.
 Take it only after you have consulted a doctor.

-Potential uses of banyan in arthritis:
+Potential Uses of Banyan in Arthritis

 The bark extract of Banyan could show anti-arthritic activity during animal trials.4 However, more research is required to support the use of banyan in arthritis.
 Till then, you are advised not to use banyan for arthritis unless recommended by a doctor.

-Potential Uses of banyan in cancer:
+Potential Uses of Banyan in Cancer

 The extract of latex produced by the Banyan tree, when screened for anticancer activity on cell lines, showed anticancer benefits against colorectal and breast cancer cell lines.
 In addition, the aerial root extract of the Banyan tree also showed potential anticancer benefits against lung, breast, and cervical cancer.4 however, avoid using banyan for cancer as more trials on humans are awaited.
 In addition, do not use any herbal remedy before consulting your healthcare provider.

-Potential Uses of banyan for liver:
+Potential Uses of Banyan for Liver

 Oral administration of the latex produced by the Banyan tree showed liver-protective benefits in rats.
 The latex treatment could improve liver functions during the trial.
 The fruit extract also showed reduced liver toxicity in laboratory studies.
 The antioxidant compounds present in the fruits might have contributed to the liver-protective action.
 The coumarins present in Banyan fruit may also show liver protective activity.4

-Potential Uses of banyan for immunity:
+Potential Uses of Banyan for Immunity

 Immunomodulation means controlling the activity of the immune system by stimulating or suppressing its function.
 The leaf extract showed immunomodulatory action by stimulating neutrophils (cells involved in the immune response) during an animal study.
 In addition, the aerial root extract stimulated the production of antibodies in the blood during a trial.
 The extract could also increase the immune response.4 However, if you experience problems with your immune system, talk to a healthcare provider and get a proper diagnosis.